 - 6.1.I.
 EASY EXERCISE.
 Show that all projective A-schemes are quasicompact and quasiseparated.
 (Hint: use the fact that the graded ring in the definition is finitely generated those finite number of generators will lead you to a covering set.) - 6.1.2.
 Dimension.
 One very important topological notion is dimension.
 (It is amazing that this is a topological idea.)
-But despite being intuitively fundamental, it is more difficult, so we will put it off until Chapter 12.
+But despite being intuitively fundamental, it is more difficult, so we postpone it until Chapter 12.